zainzafarpro/reactjs/README.md

 ```
 After installing the bundler a package-lock.json will be created.
 This file is also a configuration file and it will keep a track of exact version that is being installed.
 It kinds of lock the versions of dependencies and keeps a record of it.

-What is the difference between devDependencies and dependencies in package.json?
+**What is the difference between devDependencies and dependencies in package.json?**

 A devDependencie is only required when development of the project is going. it is not required on the Production whereas a dependencie is required on production also.

+**what is npx?**
+npx means executing a package.
+The syntax should be `npx <package name>`.
+Here in this case we have ignited our app using parcel and the command which we used is `npx parcel index.html`.
+This will run our app onto a localhost server.